mrahman013/Hope4Hops-web-applcation/doc/_build/html/_sources/routes.rst.txt

 .. py:function:: distance_from_user(beer)

-   Returns a list of distances of store addresses from the user
+   Takes in a beer and returns a list of distances of store addresses from the user that sell beer in question

 .. py:function:: login_required(f)